 Note that a person can display the student syndrome due to a combination of these causes.
 For example, this can happen if someone suffers both from task aversion and abstract goals.

 Furthermore, some of these issues may be caused or exacerbated by other underlying issues.
 For example, a person’s anxiety may be exacerbated by sleep deprivation.
 Similarly, a person’s depression may lead them to discount future outcomes and consequently to feel entirely unmotivated.

 Finally, some people display the student syndrome, at least in part, due to a preference for working under pressure.
 For example, this can involve someone deliberately putting off a task until right before the deadline because they feel that they concentrate better when they work under intense time pressure.
-This type of behavior has been conceptualized in various ways, some of which are highly controversial, including sensation seeking, arousal procrastination, arousal delay, and active procrastination.
+This type of behavior has been conceptualized in various ways, some of which are controversial, including sensation seeking, arousal procrastination, arousal delay, and active procrastination.

 A related concept is purposeful delay, which in this context involves deliberately delaying until the deadline because doing so is expected to be more beneficial than not.
 This can happen, for example, when someone knows that a task might be canceled, so they believe it’s more efficient to wait until the deadline before committing resources to it.
 However, this type of behavior is not generally considered to be a form of procrastination, and would generally also not be considered a cause of the student syndrome.